Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/AbstractFactory.md

     Client ────────> AbstractFactory, AbstractProduct
     ```

----

 ## **When to Use ?**

-- When your application needs to create a **family of related objects** (e.g., GUI components for themes, or different database connections).
+- When your application needs to create a family of related objects (e.g., GUI components for themes, or different database connections).
-- When the code should be **decoupled from the actual product classes**.
+- When the code should be decoupled from the actual product classes.
-- If you need to **switch between different configurations** (e.g., Light vs Dark theme).
+- If you need to switch between different configurations (e.g., Light vs Dark theme).

----

 ## **Advantages**

-- **Promotes Code Reusability** Abstract factories make it easy to reuse code across product families.
+- Abstract factories make it easy to reuse code across product families.
-- **Supports the Open/Closed Principle** You can introduce new product families without modifying existing code.
+- Supports the Open/Closed Principle you can introduce new product families without modifying existing code.
-- **Encourages Loose Coupling** Reduces dependencies between client code and the actual implementation of products.
+- Encourages Loose Coupling reduces dependencies between client code and the actual implementation of products.
-- **Easy Maintenance** Since product creation logic is centralized, maintenance is simpler.
+- Easy Maintenance since product creation logic is centralized, maintenance is simpler.

----

 ## **Disadvantages**

-1. **Increased Complexity:** The pattern introduces multiple classes and interfaces, which can make the design more complex.
+- The pattern introduces multiple classes and interfaces, which can make the design more complex.
-2. **Too Many Factories:** If there are too many products or product families, maintaining multiple factories may become cumbersome.
+- If there are too many products or product families, maintaining multiple factories may become cumbersome.
-3. **Not Ideal for Simple Use-Cases:** For simple object creation tasks, other patterns like Factory Method or just using constructors may be more suitable.
+- For simple object creation tasks, other patterns like Factory Method or just using constructors may be more suitable.

----

 ## **How to Implement ?**

-???+ example "Simple Java Example"
+??? example "Simple Example"

-    Let’s go with an **example** Imagine you are creating a **UI component factory**.
-Your application can switch between two themes: **Dark Theme** and **Light Theme**.
+    Let’s go with an example Imagine you are creating a UI component factory.
+Your application can switch between two themes: Dark Theme and Light Theme.
 Both themes provide the same types of components (buttons, text fields) but with different appearances.

     ```java title="Step-1: Define the Abstract Products"
     // Abstract Product: Button